glantucan/blog/project-docs/conventions.md

 - MUST: Implement secure coding practices.
 - SHOULD: Validate inputs and use secure APIs.

+## Next conventions:

+- MUST: Separate routing from page components. page.js files must load components from the components folder and pass props to them.

 ## React conventions:

 - MUST: Create small functional components; Create a folder for each component in the src/components